Business and Human Rights Event during the GANHRI 2021 Annual Meeting

 Working Group on Business and Human Rights

-The Working Group was established by the GANHRI in March 2009.
+The Working Group on Business and Human Rights was established by GANHRI in March 2009.
 It held its first meeting in Copenhagen in August 2009.

 • Strengthen NHRI advocacy in international and regional events on business and human rights and enhance NHRI visibility and communication on relevant information and best practices on business and human rights.

-The Working Group is composed of 8 GANHRI members; namely two voting members from each of the four GANHRI regional networks, and a representative of the GANHRI Chairperson designated by him or her, supported by the GANHRI Head Office.
+The Working Group is composed of 8 GANHRI members; namely two voting members from each of the four GANHRI regional networks, and a representative of the GANHRI Chairperson designated by him or her, supported by the GANHRI Head Office:

-The Commission on Human Rights of the Philippines launched on December 2020 the National Guidance Document on Business and Human Rights co-developed with other CSOs and members of the academe.
+The the Commission on Human Rights of the Philippines launched the National Guidance Document on Business and Human Rights co-developed with other CSOs and members of the academe.
 This guidance document seeks to address the gap in the private sector’s understanding of their role in the respect, protection and fulfilment of human rights in the country, particularly the importance and relevance of embedding gender perspectives in their business operations.